Dialect continuum: Uralic languages

 The other major language family in Europe besides Indo-European are the Uralic languages.
 The Sami languages, sometimes mistaken for a single language, are a dialect continuum, albeit with some disconnections like between North, Skolt and Inari Sami.
 The Baltic-Finnic languages spoken around the Gulf of Finland form a dialect continuum.
-Thus, although Finnish and Estonian are separate languages, there is no definite linguistic border or isogloss that separates them.
+Thus, although Finnish and Estonian are considered as separate languages, there is no definite linguistic border or isogloss that separates them.
 This is now more difficult to recognize because many of the intervening languages have declined or become extinct.

 Goidelic continuum

 The Goidelic languages consist of Irish, Scottish Gaelic and Manx.
 Prior to the 19th and 20th centuries, the continuum existed throughout Ireland, the Isle of Man and Scotland.
-Many intermediate dialects have become extinct or have died out leaving major gaps between languages such as in the islands of Rathlin, Arran or Kintyre and also in the Irish counties or Antrim, Londonderry and Down.
+Many intermediate dialects have become extinct or have died out leaving major gaps between languages such as in the islands of Rathlin, Arran or Kintyre and also in the Irish counties of Antrim, Londonderry and Down.

 The current Goidelic speaking areas of Ireland are also separated by extinct dialects but remain mutually intelligible.

 Middle East

 Arabic

 Arabic is a standard case of diglossia.
 The standard written language, Modern Standard Arabic, is based on the Classical Arabic of the Qur'an, while the modern vernacular dialects (or languages) branched from ancient Arabic dialects, from North Western Africa through Egypt, Sudan, and the Fertile Crescent to the Arabian Peninsula and Iraq.
 The dialects use different analogues from the Arabic language inventory and have been influenced by different substrate and superstrate languages.
-Adjacent dialects are mutually understandable to a large extent, but those from distant regions are more difficult to be understood.
+Adjacent dialects are mutually understandable to a large extent, but those from distant regions are more difficult to understand.

 The difference between the written standard and the vernaculars is apparent also in the written language, and children have to be taught Modern Standard Arabic in school to be able to read it.

 Aramaic

-All modern Aramaic languages descend from a dialect continuum that historically existed before the Islamicization of the Levant and Mesopotamia.
+All modern Aramaic languages descend from a dialect continuum that historically existed through the Aramaization of the Levant (other than the original Aramaic-speaking parts) and Mesopotamia and before the Islamicization of the Levant and Mesopotamia.
 Northeastern Neo-Aramaic, including distinct varieties spoken by both Jews and Christians, is a dialect continuum although greatly disrupted by population displacement during the twentieth century.

-Kurdish

-The Kurdish language is considered as a dialect continuum of many varieties and the three main varieties are Northern Kurdish (Kurmanji), Central Kurdish (Sorani), and Southern Kurdish (Xwarîn).